-A forensic audit involves examining and analyzing a person's or company's financial records in order to gather information that may be utilized as evidence in court.
+A forensic audit means looking through a person’s or company’s financial records to find details that could be used as proof in court.
 In the accounting industry, forensic auditing is a specialty, and the majority of large accounting firms include a forensic auditing department.
-Expert understanding of the legal framework governing forensic audits is combined with experience in accounting and auditing procedures.
+Deep knowledge of the legal rules around forensic audits, along with hands-on experience in accounting & auditing processes.

 Forensic audits encompass a wide range of investigative tasks.
 To prosecute a party for fraud, embezzlement, or other financial crimes, a forensic audit may be conducted.
 The auditor can be asked to testify as an expert witness in court during the course of a forensic audit.
-A forensic audit may also cover non-financial fraud scenarios such divorces, company closings, and bankruptcy filing disputes.
+A forensic audit can also look into non-financial fraud situations like divorces, company closures, & bankruptcy disputes.

 It is important for a forensic auditor to possess specialized training in both forensic audit methodologies and the legal aspects of accounting disputes.
 In addition to standard audit methods, forensic audits require additional actions to be taken.